SixSq/old.sixsq.github.com/_news/2018-02-03-news-mF2C-meeting-january.md

 **What’s next?**

 There will soon be workshops on the [use cases](http://www.mf2c-project.eu/blog/press-room/use-cases/) which are very interesting and practical examples of how fog computing impacts real life scenarios.
-The project will in particlar work on security features.
+The project will in particular work on security features.

-SixSq’s participaton in the project is funded by [SERI](https://www.sbfi.admin.ch/sbfi/en/home.html) under contract number 16.0202.
+SixSq’s participation in the project is funded by [SERI](https://www.sbfi.admin.ch/sbfi/en/home.html) under contract number 16.0202.

 For more information, visit the project website [http://www.mf2c-project.eu](http://www.mf2c-project.eu)